Little Stour Benefice

 Bishop Rose and Archdeacon Will are pleased to announce that the Revd Doctor Lesley Hardy was Licensed as Priest in Charge of the Little Stour Benefice on Tuesday 1st August at St Mary the Virgin church, Wingham.

-Lesley will work three days per week plus Sundays and with her husband Will will live in the Vicarage in Littlebourne.
-If you are looking for spiritual guidance or need help, please click here to email her
+Lesley will work Monday, Tuesday, Friday and Sundays and with her husband Will will live in the Vicarage in Littlebourne.
+If you are looking for spiritual guidance or need help, please click here to email her or call her on 01227531194

 If it is to do with an individual church, please look at the Our five churches page to allow you to contact the relevant church wardens.